Rahim8828/Scrapiz-Website/src/posts/selling-scrap-online-with-scrapiz-how-it-makes-scrap-selling-easy.md

 description: "Learn how Selling Scrap Online with Scrapiz helps you earn more with safe recycling, doorstep pickups, transparent rates, and instant payments in Mumbai."
 date: "2025-09-18"
 author: "Scrapiz Team"
-featuredImage: "/Selling Scrap Online With Scrapiz.jpeg"
+featuredImage: "/Selling Scrap Online With Scrapiz.webp"
 readTime: "7 min read"
 category: "Recycling"
 ---